njmaeys/minimining/README.md

 ---

 ## Random Ideas

+- Construction bots
+    - These can create and destroy resource nodes
+    - When a resource node is depleted go "re-create" it if the player has the necessary resources
+        - Define how much of what resource is required to re-create the node (original purchase price?)

+- Fully delete a node/building/bot
+    - TNT explosion on it b/c that sounds fun
+    - I don't want the player to be able to move things around without consequences so to "move" something you have to blow it up and start again

 - Extra layer as a bar driven by profits of the mining
     - It has the ability to make drinks and upgrade over time